We offer this article describing the virtues of Bhagwan Parshuram, with utmost humility, at His Holy feet !

 thousands of Kshatriyas and lakhs of armies solitarily

-There were thousands of Kshatriyas who torturing the people and creating menace on the entire earth.
+The number of Kshatriyas who were torturing the people and creating menace on the entire earth was in thousands.
 Their military size was in millions.
 Bhagwan Parushuram was in fact Shrimannarayan who had assumed a human form.
 That is why He possessed unmatched prowess to fight thousands of Kshatriyas and lakhs of armies.

 6 C. Generous

 In spite of being the owner of the entire earth like an emperor, at the time of the Ashwamedha yadnya (Ritual of sacrificial fires) Parshuram gifted the entire earth to Maharshi Kashyap as a donation.
 This proves how generous He was.

 6 D. Creation of new land

 With just three footsteps Bhagwan Parshuram pushed the sea backwards and created Parshuram land.
 He created Chitpawan Brahmans (Priests) from the burning wood and thus nurtured a new world in His Parshuram land.